 The people of Tūranganui trace their lineage back to these ancestors.

 The chiefly lines of the Tākitimu and Horouta canoes eventually converged in the leader Ruapani: he was descended from Kiwa, Pāoa and Hine Hakirirangi.
 The guardianship of the whole district of Tūranganui-a-Kiwa fell upon his shoulders.
 He had a great pā, known as Popoia, on the western bank overlooking the Waipāoa River at Te Waituhi-a-Maia (Waituhi).
 Ruapani had three wives, and the descendants of their numerous children brought together all the tribes of Tūranganui-a-Kiwa.

 Māia was the captain of the Te Ikaroa-a-Rauru canoe, which arrived after the Tākitimu and Horouta.
 He is often credited with bringing gourd seeds from Hawaiki.
 Although he left Tūranganui-a-Kiwa to accompany members of his family to Waikaremoana, his remains were eventually brought back and interred in the Kohurau cave in the Maungaroa Range.

-Tūranganui-a-Kiwa people first met Europeans when Captain James Cook’s Endeavour anchored at Poverty Bay in late 1769.
-A conflict arose when the crew attempted to go ashore, and several Māori were killed or wounded.
+Tūranganui-a-Kiwa people first met Europeans when Lieutenant James Cook’s Endeavour anchored in Poverty Bay in late 1769.
+Conflict arose when the crew went ashore, and several Māori were killed or wounded.